ekbrothers/fortune-and-glory/README.md

 ###  1.1. <a name='CoreObjectives'></a>Core Objectives
 - Detect prehistoric mounds in Ohio using satellite data
-- Enable reproducible archaeological prospection
-- Automate the detection process through GitHub Actions
-- Ensure secure credential management

 ###  1.2. <a name='KeyFeatures'></a>Key Features
 - Automated Earth Engine processing
-- Secure service account authentication
 - Cloud Storage integration
 - Configurable execution schedules

 ##  2. <a name='StudyArea:OhiosPrehistoricMounds'></a>Study Area: Ohio's Prehistoric Mounds

-Our detection system focuses on identifying prehistoric earthen mounds in Ohio, which represent some of the most significant archaeological features in North America.
+This investigation focuses on the detection and analysis of prehistoric earthen mounds across Ohio, which constitute some of North America's most significant archaeological features.
+These monumental structures exhibit distinctive physical characteristics, with heights ranging from 3-30 feet (1-9 meters) and diameters spanning 20-300 feet (6-91 meters).
+The mounds predominantly manifest in conical, elongated, or effigy forms, constructed primarily from earth and clay, with occasional stone or gravel stratification.
+In contemporary settings, these structures are typically covered with vegetation.

 ###  2.1. <a name='MoundCharacteristics'></a>Mound Characteristics
-- **Physical Properties**:
-  * Height: Typically 3-30 feet (1-9 meters)
-  * Diameter: Range from 20-300 feet (6-91 meters)
-  * Shape: Conical, elongated, or effigy forms
-  * Composition: Primarily earth and clay, sometimes with stone or gravel layers
-  * Surface: Often grass-covered in modern times

-- **Key Features**:
-  * Artificial construction
-  * Geometric or animal-shaped forms
-  * Deliberate soil layering
-  * Cultural artifacts within structure
-  * Organized placement in landscape
+The mounds are characterized by their artificial construction, featuring precise geometric or zoomorphic forms.
+Their internal structure reveals deliberate soil layering techniques, often incorporating cultural artifacts within their matrix.
+The spatial distribution of these monuments demonstrates intentional landscape organization, suggesting sophisticated prehistoric planning and engineering capabilities.

 ###  2.2. <a name='CulturalContext'></a>Cultural Context
-- **Builders**:
-  * Adena Culture (800 BCE - 100 CE)
-  * Hopewell Culture (100 BCE - 500 CE)
-  * Fort Ancient Culture (1000-1750 CE)

-- **Primary Functions**:
-  * Burial mounds (most common)
-  * Ceremonial platforms
-  * Astronomical alignments
-  * Cultural/territorial markers
-  * Elite residences (platform mounds)
+The construction of these monuments spans multiple cultural periods, beginning with the Adena (800 BCE - 100 CE), followed by the Hopewell (100 BCE - 500 CE), and continuing through the Fort Ancient Culture (1000-1750 CE).
+These structures served diverse functions within their respective societies, primarily as burial monuments but also as ceremonial platforms, astronomical observation points, cultural/territorial markers, and occasionally as elite residential platforms.

 ###  2.3. <a name='ConstructionMethods'></a>Construction Methods
-- **Building Process**:
-  1. Site preparation (clearing and leveling)
-  2. Initial platform construction
-  3. Layer-by-layer addition of soil
-  4. Inclusion of burials or artifacts
-  5. Final capping and shaping

-- **Materials Used**:
-  * Local soils
-  * Clay deposits
-  * Sand layers
-  * Gravel deposits
-  * Stone slabs (in some cases)

-- **Detection Challenges**:
-  * Modern agricultural impact
-  * Erosion and weathering
-  * Urban development
-  * Vegetation cover
-  * Historic looting/disturbance
+The architectural process involved systematic site preparation through clearing and leveling, followed by initial platform construction.
+Builders employed a methodical layer-by-layer soil addition technique, often incorporating culturally significant artifacts and burials at specific construction phases.
+The process culminated in final capping and precise shaping of the monument.
+Construction materials were sourced locally, primarily utilizing soils, clay deposits, sand layers, and gravel, with occasional incorporation of stone slabs for structural integrity.

+Contemporary detection efforts face significant challenges from various environmental and anthropogenic factors.
+These include agricultural impact, natural erosion and weathering processes, urban development encroachment, dense vegetation cover, and historical looting activities.
+These factors necessitate sophisticated remote sensing approaches for effective identification and documentation of these archaeological features.

 ##  3. <a name='ResearchFoundation'></a>Research Foundation